Background.

 This competition was part of a shared task in the IJCAI workshop SemDeep,

-Finally, I have also been working on social media applications recently, for which we also have open datasets
+Finally, I have also been working on social media applications recently, check out the TweetNLP platform!
+We also have open datasets

 Other.